 The Department of Curriculum and Instruction provides an array of services to the college including academic, communications, development, scholarships and research.
 Please use the links below to contact the chairperson or coordinator for the program listed.

-Interim Department Head — Dr. Cheryl A. Murphy
+Department Head — Dr. Cheryl A. Murphy

-Dr. Cheryl Murphy is interim head of the Curriculum and Education Department.
+Dr. Cheryl Murphy is head of the Curriculum and Instruction Department.
 She is a professor of Educational Technology.
 Since joining the faculty in 1996 she has held a number of administrative positions in addition to award-winning teaching, research and service.
 Her focuses are distance (online) learning, instructional design, faculty development, accreditation and assessment, and curricular integration of technology.
 Her doctorate, in Educational Psychology, and other degrees were earned at West Virginia University.

 Assistant Department Head — Dr. Sean P. Connors

 Dr. Sean Connors is the assistant department head of the Curriculum and Instruction.
 He is responsible for supporting the work of graduate assistants, collaborating with faculty to recruit and retain students, and supporting programs efforts to collect data for accreditation.
 He is an associate professor of English Education.
 His interests teaching and research interests include young adult literature, literary theory, multimodal literacies, English/language arts methods.

 CIED Ph.D and M.Ed Program Coordinator — Dr. Jason L. Endacott

 Dr. Jason Endacott is the program coordinator for the Ph.D. and M.Ed. programs of the Curriculum and Instruction Department.
 He is responsible for student admissions, graduate assistant selection, course scheduling, program curriculum, and accreditation.
 He is an associate professor of Social Studies Education, and his research focuses on historical empathy.
 He holds degrees from the University of Kansas and Kansas State University.